Snezana Pupovic and The Art of Emotion at the World Event Young Artists

 Tell me about your art, one thing, one picture or a story that sums up your practice?

-And the Secret picture can you tell me a bit more about that?
+And the man hiding in the picture can you tell me a bit more about that?

-Check out the rest of the 999 artists from around the globe selected for the cultural olympiad World Event Young Artist 2012.
+Check out the rest of the 999 artists from around the globe selected for the cultural olympiad World Event Young Artists 2012.

 Go on holiday to Montenegro and visit the beautiful coastline kissed by the Adriatic Sea.